Unemployment Insurance - After You File

 To request benefit payments, you must provide eligibility information to the Employment Development Department (EDD) every two weeks.
 This is known as certifying for benefits.
 The fastest way is through UI OnlineSM.
 You may also certify by phone using EDD Tele-CertSM at 1-866-333-4606, or by mailing in your Continued Claim Form, DE 4581, by the mail date on the form.
 For more information, refer to the Certify for UI Benefits Process page.

-You can get payment information 24 hours a day, 7 days a week by accessing your UI Online account or by calling the UI Self-Service Phone Line at 1-866-333-4606.
-Payment information is updated daily.
+Payment information is updated daily and available 24 hours a day, 7 days a week through your UI Online account or by calling the UI Self-Service Phone Line at 1-866-333-4606.

 If there are any questions about your eligibility, the EDD will schedule a phone interview with you.
 This is your opportunity to discuss your claim with an EDD representative and provide important eligibility information.